Best Cheap Car Insurance With a Bad Driving Record (2026)

 Cheapest major car insurance companies for bad drivers

-To help you find the best auto insurance for a bad driving record, ValuePenguin collected rates from ZIP codes across the U.S. Our experts also considered how much insurance companies raise rates after a ticket, accident or DUI.
+To help you find the best auto insurance for a bad driving record, ValuePenguin collected rates from ZIP codes across the U.S. Our experts also considered how much insurance companies raise rates after a ticket, an accident or a DUI.

 Best cheap insurance for bad drivers